 Benefits of a Reversing Camera on a Motorhome

-The benefits of having a backup camera on a motorhome go well beyond just seeing behind you as you reverse.
+The benefits of having a reversing camera on a motorhome go well beyond just seeing behind you as you reverse.

 - Backup Assistance